MMorafah/homepage/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD Candidate (third year) in Electrical and Computer Engineering at University of California San Diego (UCSD), luckly being advised by [Prof. Bill Lin](http://cwcserv.ucsd.edu/~billlin/).
+I am a final-year (fifth year) PhD Candidate in Electrical and Computer Engineering at University of California San Diego (UCSD), being advised by [Prof. Bill Lin](http://cwcserv.ucsd.edu/~billlin/).

-I am broadly interested in Machine Learning and Optimization.
-My current research focus is on **Federated Learning**, **Generative AI** and **Business**.
+I am broadly interested in Machine Learning, Information Systems, Operation Management, and Economics.
+My current research focus is on **AI in Business** and **Generative AI**.
+I also actively publish in **Federated Learning** and **Machine Learning**.
 Here are the research themes that I am currently working on:

-- Large Scale Federated Learning Over Diverse Heterogeneous Devices
+- Causal Learning and Inference in Business and Economics
+- Generative AI for Heterogeneous Treatment Effect Analysis
+- Optimal Ranking in Online Health Platforms
-- Efficient Training and Fine-tuning of Large Language Models in Federated Learning
+- Device Heterogenous Federated Learning
-- Fast Sampling for Diffusion Models
-- Multi-Modal Foundation Models
-- Effect of Generative AI in Business Market
+- Generative AI for Business Market and Branding
+- Decentralized Data Marketplace

 I previously received a M.S. in Electrical and Computer Engineering at UCSD in 2021, and a B.S. in Electrical Engineering at Tehran Polytechnique.

-I also working as a machine learning research intern at [Tesla Autopilot](https://www.tesla.com/autopilot) and Qualcomm AI.
+I also worked as a machine learning research intern at [Tesla Autopilot](https://www.tesla.com/autopilot) and Qualcomm AI.

-<span style="color: red;">**I am looking for machine learning internship positions for summer 2024.**</span>
+<span style="color: red;">**I am looking actively looking for post-doc positions in Business school and machine learning positions.**</span>

 <span style="color: red;">**I am open to collaborate on interesting project, please feel free to reach out.**</span>